- How long is the program and what are the dates?

 - How do I apply?

-How long is the program and what are the dates?: The US based portion of the program lasts 3 weeks (July 6 – July 28, 2016).
+How long is the program and what are the dates?: The U.S. based portion of the program lasts 3 weeks (July 1 – July 22, 2020).
 In addition, selected participants will be asked to commit to implementing a follow-on project in your own community (within the first 6 months after returning home).
 This project will be of the participant’s own choosing and design.
-Working on these projects begin as part of the US program.
+Working on these projects begin as part of the U.S. program.

 Must I be a Saudi citizen to apply?: Applicants must be Saudi citizens, residents in Saudi Arabia, and studying in a Saudi university.
 All three of these criteria are essential in order to apply.
 Those who were born in Saudi Arabia and study at a Saudi university but are not citizens, are not eligible to apply.